Schumer: ‘Bot’ buyers ruining holiday shopping

 Schumer: ‘Bot’ buyers grab hot toys, resell at high prices

-The Senate Minority Leader called for legislation to ban bot buying like it is banned from scooping up theater and concert tickets.
+The Senate Minority Leader calls for legislation to ban bot buying, as it is banned from scooping up theater and concert tickets.

 “Grinch bots cannot be allowed to steal Christmas, or dollars, from the wallets of New Yorkers,” Schumer said, referring to the automated programs used to purchase mass amounts of products online.
 “Middle class folks save up, a little here, a little there, working to afford the hottest gifts of the season for their kids, but ever changing technology and its challenges are making that very difficult.
 It’s time we help restore an even playing field by blocking the bots.”